In this week's Amor Mundi, we speculate about the fate of the U.S. party system, reflect on human relationships in a digital age, and much more!

 Posted on 21 February 2016 | 8:01 pm

-In this week's Amor Mundi, we reflect on the implications of a new French surveillance law, consider the infantalization of college students, and much more!
+In this week's Amor Mundi, we reflect on diversity of thought in the age of social media, explore the meanings and elements of computer code, and much more!

 Posted on 14 June 2015 | 11:01 pm

 We appreciate Hannah Arendt's collection of the writings of political theorist Hans Morgenthau in this week's Library feature.